mooreCS65/mooreCS65.github.io/Assignment0.md

 - Send me a quick Direct Message with whatever you'd like--a quick hello, something you're excited/nervous about this semester, a question about the course, a picture of your pet...

+## How to turn it in:
+For ease of grading, I'm asking you to document the 4 steps in Part 2 using screenshots.
+Please take a screenshot of your original post to #hello-world, your interaction with a classmate, and your DM.
+Put these screenshots in a document and submit that document to the Blackboard assignment link before the end of the day on 9/1 (11:59pm).